Councilor Vs. Counselor: What Is The Difference?

 What Is A Councilor?

-Put simply, a councilor is a noun that refers to a member of a council.
+Put, a councilor is a noun that refers to a member of a council.
 Outside of the U.S., it is more often spelled ‘councillor’ instead.
 Within the U.S., our councilors are members of a city council.
-These are elected officials that are responsible for dealing with political issues within a city, such as passing new laws or dealing with complaints from citizens.
+These are elected officials responsible for dealing with political issues within a city, such as passing new laws or dealing with complaints from citizens.

 What Is A Counselor?

-The word counselor sounds just like the word councilor, but the meanings of these two words are very different.
-The definition of a counselor is a person who counsels people by giving advice, which is very different from someone who is a member of a city government.
-Counselors work to help people in many different ways because the field of counseling is a very wide one.
-Those who work in the field of counseling help people deal with some sort of personal issue.
-The word counselor can refer to a person who works in a mental health capacity, a guidance capacity, or even in a legal capacity.
+The word counselor sounds like the word councilor, but the meanings of these two words are very different.
+The definition a counselor is a person who counsels people by giving advice, which is very different from someone who is a member of a city government.
+Counselors work to help people in many different ways because counseling is a very wide one.
+Those who work in the field of counseling help people deal with some personal issues.
+The word counselor can refer to a person who works in a mental health capacity, a guidance capacity, or even a legal capacity.

-When referring to the word counselor in a mental health capacity, these people have a degree in counseling, most often a master’s degree in counseling, social work or a related field, and are often licensed by their state.
+When referring to the word counselor in a mental health capacity, these people have a degree in counseling, most often a master’s degree in counseling, social work, or a related field, and are often licensed by their state.
 People with mental health issues typically attend counseling sessions to help them learn how to process and cope with their concerns.
-Counselors work with people to help them address the underlying reasons behind their mental health concerns, and also help them find ways to overcome them.
+Counselors work with people to help them address the underlying reasons behind their mental health concerns and help them overcome them.
 While the definition of a counselor is the same for people who don’t work in the mental health field, their jobs are very different.
-Take a look at the list below to learn about some of the different types of counseling programs that the word counselor can refer to.
+Take a look at the list below to learn about some of the different counseling programs that the word counselor can refer to.

 Mental Health Counseling